sanzhardanybayev/react-redux-kit/README.md

 4. **Install Node Packages.** - `npm install`
 5. **Install Babel.** - `npm install i -g babel-cli`
 6. **Run the app.** - `npm start -s`
 This will run the automated build process, start up a webserver, and open the application in your default browser.
-When doing development with this kit, this command will continue watching files all your files.
+When doing development with this kit, this command will continue watching  all your files.
 Every time you hit save the code is rebuilt, linting runs, and tests run automatically.
 Note: The -s flag is optional.
 It enables silent mode which suppresses unnecessary messages during the build.
 7. **[Disable safe write](http://webpack.github.io/docs/webpack-dev-server.html#working-with-editors-ides-supporting-safe-write)** to assure hot reloading works properly.
 8. **Install [React developer tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) and [Redux Dev Tools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en)** in Chrome.
 9. Having issues?
 See below.